 We value working in partnership with the local community.
 We are members of the Coleford Twinning Organisation and write to pupils in our French Twinning town school.
-We attend events such as: singing at local charity events, country dance festival, local hospice and elderly people's homes and make displays for local organisations.
+We attend events such as singing at local charity events, local hospice and elderly people's homes and participate in the local country dance festival.
+We have had a number of local artists and authors in to broaden the children's experiences.
+We have links to local churches with a weekly Open the Book assembly and Prayer Space and reflection workshops.
+We aim to raise the children's aspirations by inviting speakers in to inform them about a range of career opportunities, eg engineering in the Army linked to STEM week.

 Our FSW, SENCO and HT signpost families for additional support if needed.
-We work in partnership with parents through regular day to day contact, parent consultations, shared conversations, assessment meetings, phonic meetings and workshops, parents in school weeks, surveys and discussions.
+We work in partnership with parents through regular day-to-day contact, parent consultations, shared conversations, assessment meetings, phonic meetings and workshops, parents in school weeks, surveys and discussions.
 Pupil premium children are closely monitored by HT, Subject leaders and class teacher.
-The pupil's needs are discussed in detail with parents in parent's evening or shared conversations.
+The pupil's needs are discussed in detail with parents in parents' evening or shared conversations.